bitcoin-core/bitcoincore.org/_posts/en/posts/2016-01-25-segwit-benefits.md

   code to be able to deal with changed txids (hashes).

-- **Anyone spending unconfirmed transactions:** if Alice pays Bob in transaction 1, Bob pays Charlie in transaction 2, and then Alice's payment gets malleated and confirmed with a different txid, Bob's payment is now invalid and Bob gets all of the bitcoins he paid Charlie back.
+- **Anyone spending unconfirmed transactions:** if Alice pays Bob in transaction 1, Bob uses that payment to pay Charlie in transaction 2, and then Alice's payment gets malleated and confirmed with a different txid, then transaction 2 is now invalid and Charlie has not been paid.

-    If Bob is honest, he will reissue the payment to Charlie; but if he isn't, he can keep those bitcoins for himself.
+  If Bob is trustworthy, he will reissue the payment to Charlie; but if he isn't, he can simply keep those bitcoins for himself.

 - **The Lightning Network:** with third-party and scriptSig malleability fixed, the Lightning Network is less complicated to implement and